codyaj/HomeSecurityRaspPi/README.md

 #### Security Camera

-The camera on the Raspberry Pi will record video and save the file every hour to the raspberry pi.
-Whenever your desktop is booted or enough time has passed since the last file transfer the videos will be transfered each Raspberry Pi Camera to the Desktop using [Secure File Transfer Protocol (SFTP)](https://www.techtarget.com/searchcontentmanagement/definition/Secure-File-Transfer-Protocol-SSH-File-Transfer-Protocol).
+The camera connected to the Raspberry Pi will wait for motion to be detected and when said motion is detected a recording will begin.
+These recordings when completed will be sent to the CSS *(Central Security Station)* and be deleted from the camera incase the camear is stolen or turned off the video can still be accessed.
+The files are transferred to the CSS using [Secure File Transfer Protocol (SFTP)](https://www.techtarget.com/searchcontentmanagement/definition/Secure-File-Transfer-Protocol-SSH-File-Transfer-Protocol).

 #### Central Security Station

-> To Be Completed
+The CSS *(Central Security Station)* is actively connected to every camera and keypad and is responsible for downloading video recordings and communicating motion detection to the keypad.
+When the home computer is booted and the file is run all of the video recordings are downloaded using [SFTP](https://www.techtarget.com/searchcontentmanagement/definition/Secure-File-Transfer-Protocol-SSH-File-Transfer-Protocol) and then deleted from the CSS.
+Another important function of the CSS is to send phone alerts when the alarm goes over the acceptable time threshold.

+#### Keypad

+The keypad is setup to sound a small alarm when motion is detected and if a code is not input within an acceptable time a louder alarm will be sounded and the CSS *(Central Security Station)* will send a phone alert.
+The keypad also grants the ability to enable and disable the alarm.

 ## Getting Started